alphagov/govuk-design-system/src/patterns/step-by-step-navigation/index.md

 For example, ‘Agree a contract and salary’ is listed as step 4 in ‘Employ someone: step by step’ although it can be completed earlier.

+Ensure the number of the step is read out to screen-reader users when navigating to information within the `button` element.

 ### Use both ‘and’ and ‘or’

 Use ‘and’ to show when you can or must complete steps at the same time.
 You can use ‘and’ for more than 2 steps.

 Use ‘or’ to show when there’s a choice between 2 steps, or when a task must be completed in a different way based the user’s circumstances or eligibility.

+When using ‘and’ or ‘or’ nest the non-sequential steps as sub-headings of the step they relate to as level 3 headings in the list.
+This will convey that the ‘and’ or ‘or’ steps are not the next steps in the sequential order for screen reader users.

 ![A screenshot showing an example of the step by step navigation pattern with an 'and' step](step-by-step-and.png)